JuliaDocs/Documenter.jl/docs/src/man/other-formats.md

 to your `.travis.yml` file.

-### Compiling to latex only
+### Compiling to LaTeX only

-There's a possibility to save only the `.tex` file and skip the pdf compilation.
+There's a possibility to save only the `.tex` file and skip the PDF compilation.
 For this purpose use the `platform="none"` keyword:

 ```